nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 2a.
 System detects an invalid index entered.
   * 2a1.
 System shows an error message.
   * 2a2.
-User tries to add a note to a contact again.<br>
+User enters a new addnote request.
   Steps 2a1- 2a2 are repeated until the data entered is correct. <br>
   Use case resumes from step 3.